 Horace C. Smith Science Building.
-The Horace C. Smith Science Building opened in 1984 and underwent renovations in 2010 to increase and improve laboratory spaces.
+The Horace C. Smith Science Building opened in 1984 and underwent renovations in 2010 and 2021 to increase and improve laboratory spaces.
 The building houses the Division of Natural Sciences and Engineering.
-The first floor features the Watershed Ecology Center, whose mission includes science education and programs involving citizen scientists.
-The second floor houses the division office, classrooms, biology laboratories, geology laboratory, physics laboratory, and a 400 MHz NMR laboratory.
-The third floor houses classrooms, biology laboratories, faculty offices, and the USC Upstate Herbarium, which houses more than 16,000 labeled and mounted specimens of plants native to the Upstate.
-Chemistry facilities, including teaching and research laboratories, occupy the fourth floor and there is also a large computer lab available for student use.
-The ground floor of Smith Building features a food court offering a variety of menu items and outdoor seating.
+The second floor houses the division office, classrooms, biology, geology, and physics laboratories, and a NMR laboratory.
+The third floor houses classrooms, biology laboratories, faculty offices, and the USC Upstate Herbarium, which houses a research collection of mounted specimens of plants native to the Upstate.
+Chemistry facilities, including teaching and research laboratories, occupy the fourth floor, and there is also a large student computer lab and study area.
+The ground floor of Smith Building features a food court with indoor and outdoor seating.